ReFRAME or Remain: Unsupervised Lexical Semantic Change Detection with Frame Semantics: Method

 \subsection{Basic procedure}

-To obtain the frame distributions, we collected all the frames in which the target lemma is either the \textsc{frame trigger} or is amongst the \textsc{frame elements}.
-At the frame instance level, we avoid duplication to prevent inflated counts.
-Each frame instance is counted once even if 1) the target lemma is both the trigger and a frame element in the same frame, or 2) the target lemma occurs in multiple frame elements of the same frame.
-At the sentence level, if the target lemma participates in multiple frames within a sentence, all such frames are included.
-Similarly, multiple (even similar) frame instances within the same sentence are counted as separate occurrences.
+To obtain the frame distributions, we collected all annotated frame instances in which the target lemma occurs either as the frame-evoking element or within the lexical span of one of the frame elements. \begin{itemize} \item Each frame instance was counted at most once.
+Even if the target lemma appeared both as the frame trigger and inside a frame element, or appeared in multiple frame-element spans of the same frame instance, that frame instance was still counted only once.
+This de-duplication was applied only within individual frame instances. \item If the target lemma participated in multiple frame instances in the same sentence, all such frame instances were retained and counted as separate occurrences. \end{itemize}

 We then experiment with 2 types of frame distributions\footnote{We intentionally excluded the frame – trigger only distribution.
-This is because some lemma only appear in frame elements and not evoke any frame, making using frame – triggers only yield sparse or even empty distributions for some targets, causing JSD to be unstable or even undefined.}: frame–elements only (FE) and frame–triggers + frame–elements (FTFE).
+This is because some lemmas only appear in frame elements and not evoke any frame, making using frame – triggers only yield sparse or even empty distributions for some targets, causing JSD to be unstable or even undefined.}: frame–elements only (FE) and frame–triggers + frame–elements (FTFE).
 To quantify the distributional changes across periods, we use Jensen–Shannon divergence (JSD) \cite{menendez_jensen-shannon_1997}.
 JSD is a symmetric, smoothed variant of Kullback–Leibler Divergence \cite{kullback_information_1951}, and with log base 2 it is bounded between 0 and 1, making scores easy to interpret and comparable across targets.
 In addition, JSD can be decomposed into per-item contributions, allowing fine-grained attribution of which items (in this case, frames) drive the observed change.
 Prior work on grammatical profiles \cite{kutuzov_grammatical_2021, ryzhova_detection_2021} quantified changes with cosine distance between time-specific vectors, but cosine compares vector geometry (angles) rather than directly comparing probability distributions.